GarwelGarwel/SpaceAge/README.md

 - number of destroyed KSC buildings

 For every celestial body, it tracks:
-- total numbers of landings (and, separately, crewed landings)
+- total numbers of landings (and, separately, crewed landings) and lost vessels
 - total numbers of discovered anomalies (untested)
 - the masses of the heaviest vessels that landed on or orbited the celestial body
 - the first flybys, orbits, reentries, landings, and returns (crewed and overall) as well as flags planted on the body